alexb7711/sa-pap/docs/milp-approach.md

    s_i          &= d_i - u_i                                                 && \text{Time spent on charger is equal to the difference of the attach and detach times} &
 \end{align*}

-Where the valid queue position/time constraint is as defined in [@tutorials_point]  Also note that the last two constraints can only be verified *after* the schedule has been generated as the initial charge for each visit is based from the previous charger selection and charge time.
+Where the valid queue position/time constraint is as defined in [@tutorials_point] and depicted in \autoref{fig:valid-queue}.
+Also note that the $\eta$ constraints can only be verified *after* the schedule has been generated as the initial charge for each visit is based from the previous charger selection and charge time.

 \begin{figure}
 \centering